 Extended Dwelling Coverage:

-If your rental property or condo is a complete loss, a standard Landlord Protection insurance policy may not cover the entire cost to rebuild or repair the property.
+If your rental property is a complete loss, a standard Landlord Protection insurance policy may not cover the entire cost to rebuild or repair the property.
 Extended Dwelling coverage may pay out an additional 25 to 50 percent of the standard coverage amount, depending on the policy.